 2. Commencement

-These regulations shall come into operation on the coming into operation of the Marine Navigational Aids Amendment Act 1978 1.
+These regulations shall come into operation on the coming into operation of the Marine Navigational Aids Act Amendment Act 1978 1.

-3. Fees payable in respect of fishing boats
+3. Fees payable in respect of fishing boats (Sch.
+1)

 (1) The master and the owner of a fishing boat other than a fishing boat —

-(a) which does not exceed 5.5 metres in length exclusive of bowsprit;
+(a) which does not exceed 5.5 m in length exclusive of bowsprit; or

 (b) engaged solely in fishing in estuaries or inland waters; or

-(c) for which conservancy dues are prescribed as payable under the Ports and Harbours Regulations 1966 2 made under the Shipping and Pilotage Act 1967,
+(c) for which conservancy dues are prescribed as payable under the Shipping and Pilotage (Ports and Harbours) Regulations 1966 2 made under the Shipping and Pilotage Act 1967,

 are jointly and severally liable to pay to the Department the fee set out in Schedule 1 that is appropriate to that fishing boat.